Purpose & objectives

 4.2 To these ends, the Society will concentrate its efforts into activities which can only be carried out at the European level, or which are carried out more effectively at that level than by a single member Society.
 Among other activities, the Society organizes scientific meetings and lecture series and supports scientific publications and research for the public welfare.
 The Council may establish groups which have special interests at the European level.

 4.3.
 The Society pursues only activities directly intended to promote public welfare in the sense meant by taxation regulations.
-It is to be registered at the Vereinsregister.
+It is to be recorded in the register of associations in the country that is the seat of the Society.

 4.4.
 The Society acts disinterestedly, in the sense that it does not pursue primarily its own economic gain.